 \subsection{Pre-training}

 Scaling deep learning is \emph{guaranteed to succeed} if: a model (1) with sufficient capacity is (2) pre-trained on a fundamental task (3) with massive amounts of data.
-In the case of recommender systems, user feedback generates immense amounts of training data, and transformers seem to be a natural fit for modeling user history sequences.
-But a key question remains: \emph{what should the training task be?} For almost a decade, the industry standard has been the next-item prediction task, where the model is trained to predict the next positive user-item interaction.
-Yet, it has not shown scaling benefits in practice.
-In this section, we propose a new pre-training objective that successfully scales across a wide range of model sizes.
+In recommender systems, user feedback generates immense amounts of training data, and transformers seem a natural fit for modeling user-history sequences.
+But a key question remains: \emph{what should the training task be?} For almost a decade, the industry standard has been next-item prediction, where the model is trained to predict the next positive user-item interaction.
+Yet, it has not shown clear scaling benefits in practice.
+In this section, we propose a pre-training objective that scales across a wide range of model sizes.

 Consider large language models: despite being trained on noisy, large-scale internet data, they still produce reasonable responses.
 Prompting such a model often yields an average internet-style answer, which may be suboptimal or only partially accurate.
-However, modifying the prompt, for instance, with a prefix such as ``Let's say you are very knowledgeable'', can shift the model's output distribution toward objectively better responses\,\cite{gpt3}.
+However, modifying the prompt --- for instance, with a prefix such as ``\textit{Let's say you are very knowledgeable}'' --- can shift the output distribution toward objectively better responses\,\cite{gpt3}.
 This reflects the model's ability to leverage both the prefix context and its internal world knowledge, acquired during pre-training, to refine its outputs.
 In reinforcement learning terminology, the model improves the \emph{logging policy} it imitates (internet answers) by incorporating its understanding of the environment (world knowledge and abstract patterns).
-Both imitation of the logging policy and accumulation of world knowledge occur during pre-training.
+Both imitation of the logging policy and world knowledge accumulation occur during pre-training.